amcneil36/amcneil36.github.io/blogs/when-should-a-component-team-be-used.md

 ### Does the re-usability and number of consumers of a component affect whether or not we should have a component team?
 It is commonly believed that the more re-usable and widely used a component is predicted to be, the more it makes sense to form a component team around that component.
 I would agree that these factors increase the likelihood that a component team makes sense.
 But I don't think that these factors play as big of a role as most people might think.
 The difficulty of making code changes in a component would play a much more significant role than these factors in determining whether a component team makes sense.
 Even if a lot of teams need code changes made in a component, they probably wouldn't want the overhead of cross team dependencies and work sitting in queue if they could make the code changes themselves in just a few additional man hours than what it would take with a component team setup.

+### Summary
+Component teams tend to make more sense for components that are more difficult to make code changes in.
+This primarily pertains to components that require a lot of pre-requisite knowledge prior to working in them.
+When possible, we should try to set up components such that it is very easy for anyone to make code changes in them and thus not need a component team for them.
+However, sometimes this just isn't feasible or possible so a component team is justified.
+Component teams should not be the most common way to organize and should be thought of more as a last resort.

 ## Additional Resources
 * [SAFe Features and Components](https://www.scaledagileframework.com/features-and-components/)
 * [SAFe Shared Services](https://www.scaledagileframework.com/shared-services/)